Homepage > Journal > What is interface consistency? Interface design and aesthetics

 How you like that:

-In the first part of the article on User Interface design, I wrote about its essential elements and practical principles applied in the design process.
+In the first part of the article on user interface design, we wrote about its essential elements and practical principles applied in the design process.

 The second part will answer the question about interface consistency and aesthetics.

-It goes without saying that we live in a world of interfaces.
-We use them when we use laptops, mobile phones, and tablets but also watches, TVs, ATMs, and interactive information boards.
-They are increasingly an important component of household appliances, car dashboards, and our homes.
+We live in a world of interfaces.
+We use them not only on laptops, mobile phones, and tablets but also on watches, TVs, ATMs, and interactive information boards.
+They're increasingly important to household appliances, car dashboards, and homes.

 Devices and interfaces increasingly form complex ecosystems and perform new functions for each other. | Source: Samsung

-What is even more important, devices are used to achieve different goals, and similar functionalities can be the source of significant differences.
+Even more critical is that devices are used to achieve different goals, and similar functionalities can be the source of significant differences.

 Devices are used in various contexts and modes.
 For example, mobile devices are used primarily for microtasks.
 TVs mainly serve entertainment.

-The differences between devices (particularly important from the UI design perspective) can be grouped into four categories:
+The differences between devices (crucial from the UI design perspective) can be grouped into four categories:

 • Technological (e.g., operating system, resolution, screen size, and tactility)